Braid and Strand Camera

 PC requirements

-• Supports Ubuntu 20.04 amd64 operating system.
+• Supports recent Ubuntu Linux Long Term Support (LTS) releases (amd64).
 This is currently our only supported platform.

 • Fast CPU.
 Currently an Intel CPU is recommended due to the use of the Intel Integrated Performance Primitives Library.